 1. Pour 400mL of clean water (bottled still mineral water is recommended) into a clean calibration cup, remove the storage cap from the pH electrode if fitted, wash the Probe in clean water, then gently lower the Probe in all the way.
 The Sleeve End Cap must be fitted.
-Bang the probe against the bottom of the cup several times to dislodge any air bubbles.
-2. Wait until the temperature and Cphl readings are stable.
-If the Cphl reading is very high, there are probably air bubbles adhering to the lenses.
+Activate the probe cleaning feature in order to remove any air bubbles that may be clinging to the electrodes.
+2. Wait until the temperature and Cph1 readings are stable.
+If the Cph1 reading is very high, there are probably air bubbles adhering to the lenses.
 3. Ensure the temperature of the solution is between 5°C and 40°C (41°F - 104°F).
 4. Press the MENU key then select Calibration.
 The following screen will be displayed.

-The Cphl electrode should have been assigned to an AUX socket when it was fitted.
+The Cph1 electrode should have been assigned to an AUX socket when it was fitted.
 Choose that socket.
-Press the OK or right arrow key to select Cphl.
+Press the OK or right arrow key to select Cph1.
 The screen will change to: